Kellie Harrington: Personal life

 Harrington is from Dublin's north inner city and is a member of St. Mary's Boxing Club, Tallaght.
 At age 15, she developed an interest in boxing, and attempted to join the local boxing club, only to be told that they would not accept girls.
 But Harrington persisted, was eventually admitted, and made rapid progress in her boxing career.

 She has stated that she intends to return to her part-time cleaning job at St Vincent's Psychiatric Hospital in Dublin, regardless of her result at the Olympics.

-Harrington has been in a relationship with Mandy Loughlin since 2009 after meeting her through boxing, and was one of at least 180 openly gay athletes at the 2020 Olympic Games.
+Harrington is a lesbian and been in a relationship with Mandy Loughlin since 2009 after meeting her through boxing, and was one of at least 180 openly gay athletes at the 2020 Olympic Games.
 Harrington and Loughlin married in Dublin on 8 April 2022.

 In October 2022, Harrington released her autobiography called Kellie which was written with Roddy Doyle.

 On 2 April 2023, Harrington announced her withdrawal from social media following a backlash as a result of a tweet from GB News relating to immigration, which she shared and subsequently deleted.
 She called her decision a "lifestyle choice" after "coming across a lot of negative stuff".
 She refused to address the issue in a subsequent Newstalk interview, but later issued a statement and an apology.